MAVProxyUser/YushuTechUnitreeGo1/README.md

 Characteristic value/descriptor: 43 45 56 41 00 00 00 00 00 00
 ```

-This tell us that the device is made by CEVA, and the other characteristics tell more about the specific chip.
+This tells us that the device is made by CEVA, and the other characteristics tell more about the specific chip.
 ```
 $ echo -e "\x43\x45\x56\x41"
 CEVA BT 4.0